Watch the video as our Center’s Director Dr. Ken Carlson joins the debate for the Real News Network.

 FORT COLLINS – Colorado State University announced today that Dr. Ken Carlson, a civil engineering professor at Colorado State University, will work with Noble Energy, Inc. on a new $1.4 million U.S. Department of Energy grant to optimize water management associated with Noble’s oil and gas production in the Denver-Julesburg Basin in Weld County.

-Colorado State University, a worldwide leader in water resource planning and management, and Noble Energy, one of the nation’s largest independent oil and gas producers with operations in Colorado, recently created the Colorado Energy Water Consortium.
+Colorado State University, a worldwide leader in water resource planning and management, and Noble Energy, one of the nation’s largest independent oil and gas producers with operations in Colorado, recently created the Center for Energy and Water Sustainability.
 The overarching goal of the collaborative effort is to increase understanding and develop solutions for water issues related to oil & gas development in Colorado and Rocky Mountain West.

-Kindly refer to Page 24 for a detailed report on the Niobrara water resource management by Dr Kenneth H Carlson (Associate Professor at Colorado State University) from the Colorado Energy Water Consortium.
+Kindly refer to Page 24 for a detailed report on the Niobrara water resource management by Dr Kenneth H Carlson (Associate Professor at Colorado State University) from the Center for Energy and Water Sustainability.

 This report, in the World Energy Outlook series, treats these aspirations and anxieties with equal seriousness.
 It features two new cases: a Golden Rules Case, in which the highest practicable standards are adopted, gaining industry a “social licence to operate”; and its counterpart, in which the tide turns against unconventional gas as constraints prove too difficult to overcome.